Breakeven: What it is and how to calculate it

 Accounting breakeven

-This type considers all costs, including non-monetary costs such as depreciation.
-It is the most complete and used for long-term analysis.
+This type considers all costs, including non-monetary ones such as depreciation.
+It is the most comprehensive and is used for long-term analysis.

 Cash breakeven (cash flow)

-It only takes into account actual cash movements.
+This only takes into account real movements of money.
 It is especially useful for managing short-term liquidity.

 Breakeven in trading

-In the stock market world, it marks the price at which a transaction generates neither profit nor loss, including commissions and transaction costs.
+In the financial market world, this marks the price at which a trade generates neither profits nor losses, including commissions and transaction costs.

 • Excel spreadsheets